Robotic-assisted Total Knee Replacement

 During the procedure, the surgeon uses the robotic arm to precisely shape the surrounding bone before placing the implant.
 Real-time video images provide visual reinforcement, which helps surgeons navigate hard-to-see areas.

 At the same time, the system uses the CT image data to create a predefined, three-dimensional "envelope" of space in which the surgeon works.
 The robotic arm will only operate in that predefined space, so there is no chance of an instrument slipping and injuring adjacent tissues.

 Dr. Illgen is certified by the American Board of Orthopaedic Surgery (ABOS) and has completed specialized training in adult reconstructive surgery (hip and knee replacement).
 He currently serves as co-director of the Arthritis and Joint Replacement P...

-Dr. Nickel is a fellowship trained orthopedic surgeon specializing in hip and knee surgery.
+Dr. Nickel is a fellowship-trained orthopedic surgeon specializing in hip and knee surgery.
 His expertise includes hip and knee reconstruction and replacement with emphasis on minimally invasive techniques and rapid recovery.
-Well versed in m...
+Well-versed in mode...